adsabs/ADSAffilPipeline/README.md

 user@host% python run.py -f test/test_data
 ```

 Results will be in matches.txt; I recommend sorting this file using sort -n -r -k 5 -t '[TAB]'.
-Note: if you would like to see this file with the actual affiliation strings instead of just IDs, use *am_test.py* instead of *affil_match.py*.
-The results should be otherwise identical.
 On my late-2015 iMac (4-core, 24GB RAM), execution takes about 90 seconds of real time, and shows cpu utilization of about 260% (as determined by ```time```).

 # Generating test data from Solr